nialyn-mid/st-tool-mcp/README.md

 **MCP Tool Hub is NOT accessible to external programs!**

 > You may be wondering, "So, since extensions can already access eachothers' tools, what changes?"
 And the answer is...
 Not much, really.
 It's just a difference in protocol and more fragile layers of things to break when ST updates.
-This is more in case you have an extension that already accesses tools via MCP and dont want to access the tools directly.
+This is more in case you have an extension that already accesses other tools via MCP and dont want to access the tools directly.

 ## Features